 This list is a summary of some of the more important factors that Google Search considers in ranking websites, excluding factors that web designers have no control over and those that are overly technical.
 Some of these factors are more important than others, but you should strive to incorporate as many of these into your website as possible.

-More information can be found in our blog entitled, "Is Your Website Search Engine Friendly?".
+More information can be found in my blog entitled, "Is Your Website Search Engine Friendly?".

 - Age: Older domain names and websites rank better than newer.